 The monitoring has assisted officers to locate koalas before construction activities and protect them while works are being undertaken.

 Koala chlamydia vaccine

 Council is a foundation funding partner with USC in the research, development and initial field trials of a chlamydia vaccine for koalas.
-Chlamydia is a serious threat, with 40% of all koalas presented to wildlife hospitals showing chronic symptoms of the disease which can lead to blindness, infertility and death.
+Chlamydia is a serious threat, with 40 percent of all koalas presented to wildlife hospitals showing chronic symptoms of the disease which can lead to blindness, infertility and death.

 Wild dog management program

 Council continues its extensive wild dog management program in bushland areas around The Mill site, which to date has resulted in the removal of more than 40 wild dogs from the general area.
-The bushland areas around the site will continue to be monitored for wild dog activity.
+The bushland areas around the site will continue to be monitored for wild and domestic dog activity.